OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 ## API support matrix

-This table summarizes the API and features supported across add-in types (content, task pane, and Outlook) and the Office applications that can host them when you specify the [Office host applications your add-in supports](http://msdn.microsoft.com/library/cff9fbdf-a530-4f6e-91ca-81bcacd90dcd%28Office.15%29.aspx) using the [1.1 add-in manifest schema and features supported by v1.1 JavaScript API for Office](update-your-javascript-api-for-office-and-manifest-schema-version.md).
+This table summarizes the API and features supported across add-in types (content, task pane, and Outlook) and the Office applications that can host them when you specify the Office host applications your add-in supports by using the [1.1 add-in manifest schema and features supported by v1.1 JavaScript API for Office](update-your-javascript-api-for-office-and-manifest-schema-version.md).

 |||||||||